celestiaorg/docs/docs/nodes/qgb-relayer.md

 <!-- markdownlint-disable MD013 -->

 The role of the relayer is to gather attestations' signatures from the orchestrators, and submit them to a target EVM chain.
 The attestations are generated within the QGB module of the Celestia-app state machine.
-To learn more about what attestations are, you can refer to this [link](https://github.com/celestiaorg/celestia-app/tree/main/x/qgb).
+To learn more about what attestations are, you can refer to [the QGB overview](https://github.com/celestiaorg/celestia-app/tree/main/x/qgb).

 Also, while every validator in the Celestia validator set needs to run an orchestrator, we only need one entity to run the relayer, and it can be anyone.
-Thus, if you're a validator, most likely you want to read the orchestrator documentation [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/orchestrator.md).
+Thus, if you're a validator, most likely you want to read [the orchestrator documentation](https://docs.celestia.org/nodes/qgb-orchestrator/).

 Every relayer needs to target a QGB smart contract.
 This latter can be deployed, if not already, using the `qgb deploy` command.
-More details in [here](https://github.com/celestiaorg/orchestrator-relayer/blob/main/docs/deploy.md).
+More details in the [Deploy the QGB contract guide](https://docs.celestia.org/nodes/qgb-deploy/).

 ## How it works